 - I browse places like Amazon, Google, forums, websites, eBay, ect… and see which products are popular.

 - I then do keyword research on each product and organize which products get the most searches, write about them first, then work my way down to the less popular ones.
+Here is also a guide on how to write reviews and blog posts that get sales.

 So let’s put this into specific stuff: